-- 1. Install the frame photocell in the frame, see separate instructions for "Frame photocell". - 2.
-Align the frame photocell and connect to the ceiling control unit. - Commissioning is performed as described in Chapter "9.
-Initial operation."
-"9.
-Initial operation" - ⇒ When the door passes the frame photocell, the illumination power of the operator lighting is reduced.
-If the illumination power is not reduced, the frame photocell must be realigned and the control unit must be reset. - ⇒ During initial operation, the operator learns the exact position of the frame photocell in order to blank it out in normal mode shortly before reaching the door. - 4.
-Check the frame photocell function.
+- 1. Install the frame photocell in the frame; see separate instructions for "Frame photocell." - 2.
+Align the frame photocell and connect it to the wall control unit. - 3.
+Initial operation is performed as described in Chapter "9.
+Initial operation".

+- ⇒ When the door passes the frame photocell, the illumination power of the operator lighting is reduced - If the illumination power is not reduced, the frame photocell must be realigned.
+The control unit must also be reset. - ⇒ During initial operation, the operator learns the exact position of the frame photocell in order to blank it out in normal mode shortly before reaching the door - Check the frame photocell function.
 Repeat the process if necessary.

-11.6 Wallstation
+11.7 Wallstation

 Other functions are available with the Wallstation.
 For example, a travel command can be executed, the lighting can be switched on or off or the operator can be locked.
+The selection of the locked areas can be changed via SOMlink.
 The connection features a polarity-protected 2-wire bus.